lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 l_0 \end{equation}

 Therefore, all we need to do to implement $\mathrm{CMux}$ is to homomorphically evaluate the right hand side of equation \ref{eq:mux}.
-In a section [Homomorphic Addition](#rlwe-homomorphic-addition) we saw how to homomorphically evaluate addition and subtraction of RLWE ciphertexts.
+In section [Homomorphic Addition](#rlwe-homomorphic-addition) we saw how to homomorphically evaluate addition and subtraction of RLWE ciphertexts.
 In section [Homomorphic Multiplication By Plaintext](#rlwe-homomorphic-mul-plaintext) we